North Iwo Jima: History

 Micronesian altars, graves, tools, and pottery were discovered on North Iwo Jima by a Tokyo research group in 1991.
-They're believed to date from sometime between the 8th and 16th century.
+They are believed to date from sometime between the 8th and 16th century.

 Commanding the carrack San Juan de Letrán, the Spanish explorer Bernardo de la Torre almost certainly sighted the Volcano Islands at some point between 25 September and 2 October 1543 while making another failed attempt to sail east across the Pacific from the Philippines to New Spain.
 (No attempt would be successful until 1565.)
 Attempting to secure reinforcements for Ruy López de Villalobos when Filipino resistance proved unexpectedly strong, De la Torre apparently passed the islands during an eruption on South Iwo Jima, realized his supply of water would be insufficient for completing his mission, and returned south to rendezvous with López de Villalobos in the Moluccas.
 Over the next century, other Spanish sailors passed the islands—particularly once Alonso de Arellano found a safe northeastern route back to Mexico from the Philippines—without settling or formally claiming them.

 It was similarly ignored by the Dutch, British, and Japanese until a relatively late date.
 The Japanese eventually colonized the island, with fisherman from the Bonins settling in 1898.
 They lived in two villages, Ishino or Ishinomura on the east and Nishi or Nishimura on the west, which were unincorporated until they were formally added to Iōtō in 1940.
 The population was around 103 people when all civilians were forcibly evacuated to Honshu in 1944 near the end of World War II.
 Following the Japanese surrender, the US military occupied North Iwo Jima along with the other Nanpo Islands and the Ryukyus.
 North Iwo Jima was returned to Japan with the Bonins in 1968.
 The island is notionally organized as part of Tokyo's Ogasawara Village and Subprefecture but remains unpopulated.

 Four US Navy aviators—Scott Zellem, Patrick Myrick, James Pupplo, and Joshua Showalter—from the John C. Stennis died when their S-3B Viking crashed into North Iwo Jima on 10 August 2004 during a naval exercise.

 The Japanese pronunciation of the characters in the name was officially reverted to Kita-Iōtō in 2007.